In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

 So then the next question of course:

-Tedx is an outgrowth from the what has become a very well respected platform – Ted.
-It became an opportunity to spread the Ted message by allowing (through very strict criteria) for local organisers to build Tedx events.
+TEDx is an outgrowth from what has become a very well respected platform – Ted.
+It became an opportunity to spread the Ted message by allowing (through very strict criteria) for local organizers to build Tedx events.

 Again here is what Google tells us:

 To go to this link you can head here

 So ultimately there are many more Tedx speeches than there are Ted talks because they are independently organized rather than centrally.

 Which is why ‘Joe Blogs’ such as you or I stand a better chance of actually becoming a Tedx speaker.